trusch/gitr/README.md

 gitr let you manage multiple variants of your software, and makes it simple to develop specific and (variant-) universal features.
-It includes a staging from feature branch to experimental to stable, and also Hot- and Coldfix branches.
+It includes a staging from feature branch to experimental to testing to stable, and also Hot- and Coldfix branches.

 ##Getting started
 ###Creating Variants